ijmarshall/robotreviewer/README.md

 ##### Grobid isn't working properly
 Most likely the problem is that your path to Grobid in `robotreviewer/config.json` is incorrect.
 If your path uses a `~`, try using a path without one.

+##### rabbitmq-server: command not found
+Often found on OS X. If you installed `rabbitmq` using Homebrew, running the command `brew services start rabbitmq` should work.

 ## References